ClaudiaInSweden/train-your-brain/README.md

 ![Alert Start Game](assets/readme-docs/alert-newgame.png)

-When the user confirms, moves-counter will be reset to 0 and a new game board will be populated with the number of cards corresponding to the selection in the difficulty selection box.
+When the user confirms, the moves-counter will be reset to 0 and a new game board will be populated with the number of cards corresponding to the selection in the difficulty selection box.

 ![Game Board Easy](assets/readme-docs/gameboard-easy.png)
 ![Game Board Medium](assets/readme-docs/gameboard-medium.png)